zecevicv/storefront-ui/README.md

 - **🔄 Automatic fetch from ODOO**: During build time, the system queries ODOO via GraphQL to fetch all slugs for products, categories, and website pages
 - **📄 Static route creation**: Automatically generates static pages for each product and category found
-- **⚡ Performance optimization**: Applies automatic SWR (Stale-While-Revalidate) configurations to each generated route
+- **⚡ Performance optimization**: Uses Redis cache to optimize lookups and applies automatic SWR (Stale-While-Revalidate) configurations to each generated route
-- **🔗 Real-time route resolution**: `/api/route-resolver` API endpoint that identifies the content type based on the URL slug
+- **🔗 Real-time route resolution**: Identifies at runtime ([see more here](/middleware/dynamic-routes.global.ts)) new odoo routes and maps to correct type by URL slug and save it on Redis as following:

-### 🔀 Route Resolver
-An intelligent system that:
-- 🎯 Identifies, at runtime, whether a route matches a product, category, or website page
-- 🗄️ Uses Redis cache to optimize lookups
-- 🗺️ Maps ODOO models to route types:
                                     - `product.template` → 📦 product
                                     - `product.public.category` → 📂 category
                                     - `alokai.website.page` → 📄 website page

 ## Key Features